mo7amedaliEbaid/dart-flutter-interview-questions-preparation/README.md

    - It excutes one thing at a time with the support of isolates , event loop and asynchronous code.
    - The event loop handles the excution of multiple chunks of your program over time.
    - the event loop is what allows multiple operations in a non-blocking way.

+##### ChatGPT Answer:
+-Yes, Dart is primarily a single-threaded language.
+The Dart language itself is designed to be single-threaded, meaning that it doesn't inherently support concurrent execution of multiple threads within the same process.
+This design choice simplifies the language and makes it easier to reason about code in many cases.

+- However, Dart does provide support for asynchronous programming through its Future and Stream classes, which allow you to work with asynchronous operations without the need for explicit threads.
+Asynchronous programming in Dart is based on the concept of event loops and callbacks, making it possible to handle I/O operations, such as network requests or file operations, without blocking the main thread.

+- The Dart runtime uses an event loop to efficiently manage asynchronous tasks.
+This model is known as the single-threaded event loop model.
+It allows Dart programs to perform non-blocking I/O operations, ensuring that the application remains responsive even when waiting for external resources.

+- While Dart itself is single-threaded, it's important to note that you can still achieve concurrent-like behavior through asynchronous programming without the need for explicit multi-threading.
+This design choice aligns with Dart's focus on simplicity, ease of use, and suitability for client-side development (e.g., Flutter for mobile and web applications).

 ### 4- What is the use of private keyword in dart ?
    - Private keyword doesn't exist in dart.